KMI Staff

 Brian grew up in northern latitudes – beneath the Aurora Borealis, he began studying the mysteries of electrical machines at an early age.
 His navigations on the seas of technology and in applied audio-visual wizardry led inevitably to the Bay Area, where he tames wild circuits and transducers with KMI, and in his free time enjoys photography and the sonic arts.

-Tom Ferguson - Product Specialist/Artist Relations
+Tom Ferguson - Operations

-Tom Ferguson - Product Specialist/Artist Relations
+Tom Ferguson - Operations

 Tom is a double bassist and electronic musician, employed at KMI as a Jack-of-all-trades.
 A graduate of UC San Diego’s decidedly different music department, Tom enjoys experimental optics, reading, and living in a post-literate world.